kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

     randomSamplingPercentage: 100.00
 ```

-To enable the propagation of the [w3c-tracecontext](https://www.w3.org/TR/trace-context/) only, without reporting any spans ( so having the actual tracing feature disabled), you need to enable the `kyma-traces` provider with a sampling rate of 0.
-Having that, you will get for example the relevant trace context in to the [access logs](../../../04-operation-guides/operations/obsv-01-access-logs.md) without having any trace reporting active.
+To enable the propagation of the [w3c-tracecontext](https://www.w3.org/TR/trace-context/) only, without reporting any spans (so the actual tracing feature is disabled), you must enable the `kyma-traces` provider with a sampling rate of 0.
+With this configuration, you get the relevant trace context into the [access logs](../../../04-operation-guides/operations/obsv-01-access-logs.md) without any active trace reporting.

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1